Antarctica & South Georgia

 Meals Included: Breakfast, Lunch, Dinner

 Simply put, there is nowhere else in the world like South Georgia.
 King penguins, the second largest species in the world, are unquestionably the most iconic wildlife of South Georgia.
-Exact numbers are not known, but the largest single colony on the island may have as many as 500,000 of these amazing birds nesting together on a single two-mile-long beach.
+This rugged and remote island offers one of nature’s most dazzling spectacles: tens of thousands of king penguins, the second largest penguin species in the world.

 Explore the spectacular coastline of South Georgia Island.
-In keeping with the nature of an expedition, our schedule is flexible with opportunities for walking, hiking, kayaking, and Zodiac excursions.
-Sailing along the coast, we plan to offer activities every day including visits to Grytviken—the final resting place of Shackleton—and Stromness Harbour, where Ernest Shackleton, Tom Crean, and Frank Worsley finally reached aid at a whaling station.
+In keeping with the nature of an expedition, the schedule is flexible with opportunities for walking, hiking, kayaking and Zodiac excursions.
+Sailing along the coast, you'll have your choice of activities every day including visits to Grytviken—the final resting place of Shackleton—and Stromness Harbour, where Ernest Shackleton, Tom Crean and Frank Worsley finally reached aid at a whaling station.

 The island is also home to huge elephant seals and thousands of king penguins.
 South Georgia is sometimes called “the Serengeti of the Southern Ocean”, but even that description seems inadequate; this lonely island is unique in the world, so rich and so beautiful that it defies any comparison.